caglayantuna/tensorly-gcp/README.rst

 Contributing
 ============
 At the moment, only Numpy backend is supported to implement GCP and SGCP.
 This library can be compatible with other backends (Pytorch, Tensorflow, Jax, Mxnet) by improving LBFGS with the given information in `here <https://github.com/caglayantuna/tensorly-gcp/blob/master/tlgcp/utils/_lbfgs.py>`_.
-Then, this library can be merged in TensorLy.
+Then, it could eventually be merged in TensorLy.

 Usage
 ============
-It is possible select one of the losses from the list above according to your data distribution and you can apply generalized decomposition easily:
+It is possible select one of the losses from the list above and fit generalized decomposition easily:

 .. code:: python